iCooKie123/cloudflare-update-dns-settings/README.md

 auth_email = "test@example.com"
 ntfy_ip = "optional, base url/ip of ntfy instance (e.g ntfy.sh)"
-ntfy_url = "optional, the subscribed topic you want to send the notification to (e.g cloudflare_ip)
+ntfy_url = "optional, the subscribed topic you want to send the notification to (e.g cloudflare_ip) notify_on_pass= "True" //or any other value if you dont want to be notified when ip is not changing proxied = "True" // any other value for False
 ```